In the Helmholtz Association

 The mission of the Helmholtz Association’s members is to solve the “grand challenges facing society, science and industry.”
-For the MDC, as a Helmholtz Centre working in the field of health research, this mission translates primarily as: How will we best combat widespread chronic diseases in the future?
-This task brings the MDC into close strategic cooperation with working in this field.
+For the Max Delbrück Center, as a Helmholtz Centre working in the field of health research, this mission translates primarily as: How will we best combat widespread chronic diseases in the future?
+This task brings the Max Delbrück Center into close strategic cooperation with the five other major institutions working in this field.

 NAKO – the German National Cohort